d-bl/MAE-gf/docs/counting-snow/index.md

 The source of this family happens to be workable by itself.
 The pairs are just bent, when swapping starts and/or ends you would end up in another family.

-One example has blobs to identify stitches.
+One of the examples has blobs to identify stitches.
 Requirements for the blobs: span 4 threads, share two threads with each adjacent blob.
 Only some of the threads in a blob may be used.
 You can assign the thus discovered stitches to one of the templates for